shuiyao/shuiyao.github.io/README.md

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

 # Quick Notes
+1. Refer to _pages/markdown.md, a great guide for editing webpages
-1. Menu: _data/navigation.yml
+2. Menu: _data/navigation.yml
-2. Add new Menu Item: _config.yml, Add under #Collections and #Defaults
+3. Add new Menu Item: _config.yml, Add under #Collections and #Defaults

 # Instructions